 “This is only the first step, but it is an incredibly big one and a historic move toward the internationalization of the Internet,” said ICANN Chairman Peter Dengate Thrush in Seoul.
 “The first countries that participate will not only be providing valuable information of the operation of IDNs in the domain name system, they are also going to help to bring the first of billions more people online — people who never use Roman characters in their daily lives.”

 In two weeks, all countries will be able to apply for Internet extensions reflecting their name and using their own characters.
 It will be interesting to see what impact this has on domains, trademark specialists, and on the domains we know and love.
 It will also have an impact on search engines.

 The expression “keywords in the URL” will now have a truly global meaning and affect the way we manage global sites.
 Clearly, someone just put their foot on the global gas pedal.

 Read more of Andy’s post on the SEO impact of double-byte characters in domain names

 According to experts at https://serpninja.io/guest-post-service/, the impact of SEO on search results is very significant.
 Also, the SEO impact for local searches outside of latin character regions will be huge.
+Businesses can hire SEO services Bangkok when writing articles in Thai.
 But Search Engines will have to change their index algorithms to keep up with this.
 You can go to indexsy.com for more SEO tips.
 I’m waiting and watching, this could be fun!